saquibali7/EmbryoMask/README.md

 ## Image_Segmentation
-### Extracting region of interest from morula images through Image segmentation using U-net model in pytorch
+Creating mask for morula images for extracting region of interest through image segmentation using unet model in pytorch.